yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/administer-yugabyte-platform/high-availability.md

 type: docs
 ---

-YugabyteDB Anywhere high availability (HA) is an active-standby model for multiple YugabyteDB Anywhere instances.
-YugabyteDB Anywhere HA uses YugabyteDB's distributed architecture to replicate your YugabyteDB Anywhere data across multiple virtual machines (VM), ensuring that you can recover quickly from a VM failure and continue to manage and monitor your universes, with your configuration and metrics data intact.
+YugabyteDB Anywhere (YBA) high availability (HA) is an active-standby model for multiple YBA instances.
+YBA HA uses YugabyteDB's distributed architecture to replicate your YBA data across multiple virtual machines (VM), ensuring that you can recover quickly from a VM failure and continue to manage and monitor your universes, with your configuration and metrics data intact.

-Each HA cluster includes a single active YugabyteDB Anywhere instance and at least one standby YugabyteDB Anywhere instance, configured as follows:
+Each HA cluster includes a single active YBA instance and at least one standby YBA instance, configured as follows:

 - The active instance runs normally, but also pushes out backups of its state to all of the standby instances in the HA cluster.
-- A standby instance is completely passive while in standby mode and cannot be used for managing or monitoring clusters until you manually promote it to active.
+- A standby instance is completely passive while in standby mode and can't be used for managing or monitoring clusters until you manually promote it to active.

 Backups from the active instance are periodically taken and pushed to standby instances at a configurable frequency (no more than once per minute).
 The active instance also creates and sends one-off backups to standby instances whenever a task completes (such as creating a new universe).
 Metrics are duplicated to standby instances using Prometheus federation.
 Standby instances retain the ten most recent backups on disk.

-When you promote a standby instance to active, YugabyteDB Anywhere restores your selected backup, and then automatically demotes the previous active instance to standby mode.
+When you promote a standby instance to active, YBA restores your selected backup, and then automatically demotes the previous active instance to standby mode.

 ## Prerequisites

-Before configuring a HA cluster for your YugabyteDB Anywhere instances, ensure that you have the following:
+Before configuring a HA cluster for your YBA instances, ensure that you have the following:

-- [Multiple YugabyteDB Anywhere instances](../../install-yugabyte-platform/) to be used in the HA cluster.
+- [Multiple YBA instances](../../install-yugabyte-platform/) to be used in the HA cluster.
-- YugabyteDB Anywhere VMs can connect to each other over the port where the YugabyteDB Anywhere UI is typically reachable (port 80 and 443, for example).
+- The YBA instances can connect to each other over the port where the YBA UI is reachable (typically 443).
+- Communication is open in both directions over ports 9000 and 9090 on all YBA instances.
+- If you are using custom ports for Prometheus, all YBA instances are using the same custom port.
+The default Prometheus port for YugabyteDB Anywhere is 9090.
-- All YugabyteDB Anywhere instances are running the same version of YugabyteDB Anywhere software.
-You should upgrade all YugabyteDB Anywhere instances in the HA cluster at approximately the same time.
+- All YBA instances are running the same version of YBA software.
+(The YBA instances in a HA cluster should always be upgraded at approximately the same time.)

 ## Configure active and standby instances

-To set up HA for YugabyteDB Anywhere, you first configure the active instance by creating an active replication configuration and generating a shared authentication key.
+To set up HA, you first configure the active instance by creating an active HA replication configuration and generating a shared authentication key.

-You then configure one or more standby instances by creating standby replication configurations, using the shared authentication key generated on the active instance.
+You then configure one or more standby instances by creating standby HA replication configurations, using the shared authentication key generated on the active instance.

-If your instances are using the HTTPS protocol, you must also add the root certificates for the active and standby instances to the [YugabyteDB Anywhere trust store](../../security/enable-encryption-in-transit/#add-certificates-to-your-trust-store) on the active instance.
+If your instances are using the HTTPS protocol (the default), you must also add the root certificates for the active and standby instances to the [YugabyteDB Anywhere trust store](../../security/enable-encryption-in-transit/#add-certificates-to-your-trust-store) on the active instance.

 ### Configure the active instance